 Giuvlipen means feminism in the Romani language and is the first independent Roma feminist theater company in Romania.
+Our art is

 Our art is challenging, experimental and highly performative.
 The themes of our performances are diverse, but they all have something